magic2345/DnD-Lightseeker/Obsidian/Lightseeker/05 Worldbuilding/Villages Towns Cities/Maplemoor Town.md

 - **Producers of Crops and Livestock.** The town's main export are crops and livestock, such as cows, sheep, etc.
 - **Cleansing Aura.** The town has a special aura around it due to [[Helen]] and her crystal.
 It allows the crops and livestock grown there to be mostly uncontaminated.
 - **Trading Hub.** The town serves as a trading hub for the area.
 Many merchants from the surrounding villages come here to barter and make a living.
-- **Connected.** The town is connected to all the nearby villages by roads.
+- **Connected.** The town is connected to a few nearby villages by unmaintained roads.
 	- [[Nisa Village]].
 North road, passing through the hills around Lunatine Mountain.
 Much of the metal tools in the town come from Nisa Village.
 	- [[Chomoor Village Ruins]].
 South road.
 Most if not all of the horses in the town come from Chomoor Village.
-In return,